oops-i-git-it-again/dsyn-cli/README.md

 # Dataverse Synapse Link Configuration CLI (dsyn-cli)

-This tool provides a work-around for a current limitation in deployments of Dataverse Synapse Link configurations.
+Provides a work-around for a current limitation in deployments of Dataverse Synapse Link configurations.

-> :warning: This tool is not supported by the Power Platform product group.
-No contributor to this tool is responsible for any unexpected behavior in your Dataverse environment(s) as a result of using this tool.
+> :warning: `dsyn-cli` is not supported by the Power Platform product group.
+No contributor to `dsyn-cli` is responsible for any unexpected behavior in your Dataverse environment(s).
 Use at your own risk.

 ## Table of Contents